 What Should You Wear For Travel In Lapland?

 If it hasn’t been made obvious yet, Christmas in Lapland can be snowy, dark, and cold.
 If you are visiting on a Lapland tour, it’s quite common for tour companies to provide or rent winter clothing.
-However, if you plan on traveling by yourself, or just want to make sure you are prepared for the weather, check out our cold-weather packing list.
-We wrote it for our travels in Norway, but it is just as relevant to Finland.
+However, if you plan on traveling by yourself, or just want to make sure you are prepared for the weather, check out our complete guide on what to pack for winter in Lapland Finland.

 Is Christmas A Good Time To See The Northern Lights In Lapland Finland?